sampwhite/dynamicruntime/core/src/main/resources/content/md/DynamicType.md

 ### Namespacing

-One of the reasons when cloning is needed is so that a DnType can be put into a particular namespace, which alters the name of its type.
+One of the reasons for cloning is for making a copy of a DnType so it can be put into a particular namespace, which alters the name of its type.
 Also, any fields referring to a base type also may have that reference adjusted as well.
-Essentially, if the name of a DnType does not have a dot ('.') in it, then the name space is added a prefix separated by a dot.
+Essentially, if the name of a DnType does not have a dot ('.') in it, then the current namespace is added a prefix separated by a dot.
 This allows the definition of the raw type to be done without reference to a namespace and the namespacing applied later.